The mattress is not always to blame for

 The culprit in gluten intolerance is a part of the gluten molecule, a peptide sequence called gliadin.
 Unless it is broken down in digestion, it triggers an immune response that damages part of the intestinal lining, the little, hair-fine fingers (microvilli) that increase the area for absorption of nutrients.
 This not only reduces the absorbing surface area; it makes the lining and the wall thin and more permeable, a condition called Leaky Gut.
 The auto-immune reaction also triggers inflammation, Celiac Disease, and can be a factor in Irritable Bowel Syndrome

 A number studies with control groups and groups using different species show that some probiotics will break down gluten and gliadin so that they do not trigger LG and CD (two of these are by Lindfors, Blomqvist, Juuti-Uusitalo, Stenman, Venäläinen, Mäki, Kaukinen and by Aragon, Graham, Borum, Doman).
 Broadly, some probiotic species are more effective than others in digesting gluten.
 More specifically, the best results are from Bifidobacterium lactis and Lactobacillus fermentum.
 Besides breaking down the gliadin peptide in gluten, they also heal the intestinal mucosa.

 This brings up the question of how did gluten intolerance arise in the first place?
 And how has it become more prevalent today?
 Most online sources state that it is inherited genetically, since it runs in families.
-However, some of these same sources refer to statics showing that only one in ten in one of these families has gluten intolerance.
-So if it is genetic, several genes would be involved.
+However, some of these same sources refer to statistics showing that only one in ten in one of these families has gluten intolerance, so if it is genetic, several genes would be involved.

 There are other possible explanations besides genetic for the family connection.